GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 It has a 2-inch polypropylene web belt accompanied by an interconnecting clasp.
 The CLC Custom tool belt promotes four prime tools and nail pockets and eight shorter pockets to keep your nuts, bolts, and pencils organized.
 It has a metal loop to hold a hammer and long-handled tools.
 This belt has a holder discreetly made to hold nails.
 The double gusset pockets provide more room and convenient access for equipment.

-5. CLC Custom IP489X – Best Leather Tool Belt
+5. CLC Custom IP489X – Small Leather Tool Belt

 - Material: First-rate suede leather with polypropylene belt